brianrahadi/quartz/content/posts/sfu-cs-transfer-guide.md

 ### Core Courses
 I mainly define core courses as courses that are part of the graduation requirement at SFU.
-Bare in mind that you do not need to take all core courses to transfer to SFU.
+Bear in mind that you do not need to take all core courses to transfer to SFU.
 If you intend to transfer ASAP, taking CPSC 1150, 1181, Math 1171, and 1271 is sufficient.

 **NOT ALL  CORE COURSES ARE RECOMMENDED**.